norlinga/spiker/README.md

     $ cd my_spike

 Bundle will run automatically and the user will be able to start development in a red-green fashion just the same as with the simple spike.
 There is also a Rakefile provided, the Guardfile is modified from the simple version to include files in directories, and simple tests are predefined.

+The `rspec` option is closely related to `multi`, but allows testing in Rspec versus Minitest and adapts directory and file names to use the `spec/` conventions.

 ## Development